 Article Processing or Publication Fee: NIL

-(No fee is charged for publication in NGMJLIT Journal of Library & Information Technology)
+(No fee is charged for publication in Kalanjiyam – International Journal of Tamil Studies)

 (Journal is Institutionally Supported)

-NGMJLIT Journal of Library & Information Technology is editorially independent, and Editorial Board Members make decisions independently.
+Kalanjiyam – International Journal of Tamil Studies is editorially independent, and Editorial Board Members make decisions independently.
 It is for authors alone to decide where to submit their manuscripts.
 Papers that undergo for peer-review process, technical comments of the Reviewers were forwarded to the author after peer-review without disclosing the details of Reviewers.

 - Peer Review Process